CommerceNet Singapore: Goals

 The consortium has been involved in initiatives that pioneer and advance new and usually untested technology.
 The consortium's main aim is to keep up a strategic role as a pilot project initiator.
 They usually influence and encourage innovation and driving progress in new areas of operation through grants, market access and other technical assistance.
 Although the name implies the geographic region of Singapore, the consortium is known to operate beyond its territory.
 As most members of the consortium are MNCs operating out of Singapore, CommerceNet Singapore follows its members to new markets regionally.
 This anomaly occurred as Singapore is known to host the 'operation headquarters' of many MNCs.

-CommerceNet Singapore has established a reputation as a neutral technology facilitator and catalyst.
-It helps create environments that encourage the flow of new ideas and concepts.
-Initial activities include creating a unified eCommerce and eBusiness movement.
-It is now the leading independent non-profit technology organisation in ASEAN.
-Member-driven initiatives today include diverse test-beds that advance eBusiness, industry-wide strategic initiatives, creation of business value, advanced education, mediation and certification worldwide.
-Among some of its better known certification is the TrustSg initiatives.
-It is one of the few organization still promoting online commerce in Singapore and ASEAN.
+CommerceNet Singapore operates as a non-profit technology organization in ASEAN.
+Its early initiatives focused on establishing eCommerce and eBusiness practices.
+Its current member-driven projects include running technological test-beds to advance eBusiness, developing strategic industry initiatives, providing professional training, and offering mediation and certification services globally.
+Among its recognized programs is the Trust initiative, which promotes online commerce within Singapore and the ASEAN region.

 In a strong departure from its earlier years, from 2006, CommerceNet Singapore had refocused to take on and implement a portfolio mix of long-term and short-term initiatives.
 Among the initiatives requested by its members are those of high-risk, untried and theoretical ideas that fulfil the promise of the general commercialisation of technologies, especially pertaining to the Internet, and project finance.

 The structure of CommerceNet Singapore is designed to be neutral, allowing it tap market intelligence for more effective decision-making.
 New complex programmes are usually designed, redefined during incubation process or when implemented by CommerceNet Singapore.
 The projects are usually for industry-wide application, with focus often resulting to lowering of transaction costs and allowing the creation of new categories of products and services.

 Fundings for the consortium come largely from sponsorships, membership dues, government grants, pilot projects grants as well as project management fees.